Lidderdale, Iowa

 Lidderdale is a city in Carroll County, Iowa, United States.
 The population was 166 at the time of the 2020 census.
 It was incorporated in 1906.

 History

 Lidderdale was a shipping point on the Chicago Great Western Railroad.
-The city was named for one Lord Lidderdale.
+The city was named for one William Lidderdale, a governor of the Bank of England and with his brother Francis Lidderdale, a major investor in the railway.